 Dancing is a part of gymnastics and many dancers love to do gymnastics, so how do you determine which is better?
 Both gymnastics and dance have similar elements, but many people have a favorite between the two.
 If you are trying to decide whether to concentrate solely on dancing or gymnastics there are many things to consider to decide which is better.

 Have you Tried Dancing and Gymnastics

 Many gymnasts will take a dance class to help with their dance moves on the floor, and dancers will take tumbling classes for the same reason.
 During these classes, some kids and teens will find out that their true passion lies in a different place than they first thought.
-On the other hand, a dancer or gymnast could take an alternative class that only fosters their passion in their favorite activity.
+On the other hand, a dancer or gymnast could take an alternative class that only fosters their passion for their favorite activity.
 For a gymnast or dancer to decide whether gymnastics or dance is better, they need to try both activities.

 Dance is Easy to Start at any Age